Vertex Cuts: Acknowledgements

 R.\ Diestel has organized a seminar of the Univ.\ of Hamburg on the present paper which took place in B\"usum (Germany) from 29 March to 1 April 2010.
 The authors wish to thank the participants E.~Bu\ss, J.~Carmesin, J.-O.~Fr\"ohlich, M.~Hamann, K.~Heuer, J.~Hiob, F.\ Hundertmark, M.~Kriesell, M.~M\"uller, H.~Oberkampf, J.~Pott, T.S.~R\"uhmann and G.~Zetzsche who found several typos and mistakes and made numerous valuable contributions.
-M.~Hamann has pointed out a mistake in a theorem on extensions of cut systems in one of the previous versions of the paper.
+M.~Hamann found a mistake in a theorem in one of the previous versions of the paper.
 M.~Kriesell has pointed out that one of the axioms of cut-systems in a previous version of the paper was implied by the other axioms.
-J.~Carmesin and J.-O.~Fr\"ohlich have suggested the definition of ``large sets'' that we are using now.
-Among further contributions of the other participants of the seminar are corrections in the proofs of Lemmas~\ref{lemm:intersection} and \ref{lemm:finitesequnece}.